ikiugu/ikiugu/README.md

 I’m deeply focused on **developer productivity** — automating builds, optimizing CI/CD pipelines, and creating clean architectures that make teams efficient and confident.

-Beyond Android, I work with **Spring Boot** to design robust backend services and experiment with **Generative AI** to enhance mobile experiences and developer workflows.
+Beyond Android, I work with **Spring Boot** to design robust backend services and experiment with **Generative AI** to enhance customer experiences and developer workflows.

 ---